jliang249/cse15l-lab-reports/lab-report-1-week1.md

     ![Login Messages](step2.2.PNG)

-    **Note**: My login is not cse15lfa22jx@ieng6.ucsd.edu as it should be because it's not working as can be seen in the following failed attempts.
-So, I had to use my AD login for this lab.
+    **Note: My login is not cse15lfa22jx@ieng6.ucsd.edu as it should be because it's not working as can be seen in the following failed attempts.
+So, I had to use my AD login for this lab.**

     ![Failed Login](step2.3.PNG)